ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/index.md

 ## Misc

 I wasn't sure what category to put these in, so now they get to hang out with the other misfits.
-Despite the lack of coherent theme, these projects really pushed the bounds on the kinds of things I would build.
+Despite the lack of coherent theme, there is one common trend.
+These projects consistently pushed the bounds on the kinds of things I would build.

 <a href="/ultimate_tic_tac_toe">
 <div class="project-card">